How to best utilize rapid intervention teams

 Warm up saws or power units for hydraulic tools, and gather the tools your team may need based on the construction of the building: breathing air, RIT pack, forcible entry devices, thermal imagers, saws (chainsaw and circular saw), lights, search rope, etc., and familiarize yourself with any piece of equipment you feel rusty on.

 Crews may be utilized to increase safety on the fireground as long as they are readily available for deployment as a team.
 They can be used to force entry to multiple points of egress as needed, but the key to utilizing RIT personnel for other functions is to ensure they remain mission capable and response ready.

-The RIT should continually perform new size-ups to anticipate the speed and direction of the fire, to anticipate where crews are and what problems they may be facing.
+The rapid intervention team should continually perform new size-ups to anticipate the speed and direction of the fire, where crews are and what problems they may be facing.

 Specifically listen to the tone of the communications: are they sounding panicked, overworked, tired?
 Use this information to know where you may have to deploy and anticipate the quickest means of ingress to get there — it may not be the same door all the hose lines are going into.

-While this article will not go into the details of how to handle a Mayday (see my other article: Mayday: When Would You Use It?), I would like to stress the importance of the RIT action should a Mayday occur.
+While this article will not go into the details of how to handle a mayday, I would like to stress the importance of the rapid intervention team action should a mayday occur.

 The RIT Team Officer should meet with the IC before self-deploying into the structure.
 Finding where the last known position is will speed up the process of finding the firefighter.

 Establish a quick rescue plan so the IC can support the plan and modify the incident action plan.
 The IC may need to re-assign interior resources to assist with the rescue, but fire control may still be a necessity to create a safe zone for the downed firefighter.

 Listen to interior crews' transmissions — most firefighter maydays are handled by those crews closest to the firefighter who needs assistance.